gavbarosee/react-kickstart/docs/guides/project-structure-walkthrough.md

 ## Glossary

 - Generator: A class that creates a project for a specific framework, extending `BaseGenerator`.
-- FrameworkRegistry: A map from framework name (e.g., `vite`) to its generator class.
+- Generator selection: A switch maps framework name (e.g., `vite`) to its generator class in `src/generators/index.js`.
 - ConfigurationBuilder: Writes config files (vite/next/ts/testing/tailwind/postcss).
 - PackageJsonBuilder: Builds `package.json` scripts and dependencies via the resolver.
 - DependencyResolver: Decides which packages go to `dependencies` vs `devDependencies` per framework/feature.